We’ve already covered (and you’ve already read) why video content is a crucial component of any worthwhile marketing plan.

 When it comes to viewing completions, interactions and overall performance – the stats that matter – square vs. landscape presentation matters.
 A lot.

-To wit, square videos perform better on mobile.
+For instance, square videos perform better (i.e. higher completion rates, views and engagement) on mobile.

 Why?